Jaribeau/dev-env/README.md

 ### rEFInd on Mac
 A "boot coup" is when the Mac overwrites my custom boot settings.
 Resetting the NVRAM does this.
 OS updates sometimes do this.
 The fix is to use the `bless` command from the Mac, as outlined in [these instructions](https://www.rodsbooks.com/refind/bootcoup.html#osx).

+And, becuase Apple unfortunately doesn't build things to be superuser friendly, SIP must be disabled for that to work.
+See [here](https://www.rodsbooks.com/refind/sip.html).